-Certified as a Primary Stroke Center through The Joint Commission and the Texas Department of State Health Services, Memorial Hermann Sugar Land Hospital is equipped to rapidly diagnose and treat stroke victims.
+Accredited as a Primary Stroke Center through The Joint Commission and the Texas Department of State Health Services, Memorial Hermann Sugar Land Hospital is equipped to rapidly diagnose and treat stroke victims.
 This designation by The Joint Commission and The Department of State Health Services recognizes hospitals that meet high standards for stroke care, including adherence to evidence-based medicine and continuous improvement.

 Memorial Hermann Sugar Land provides patients with 24/7 access to affiliated vascular neurologists trained in the diagnosis and treatment of stroke through the use of advanced imaging technology, they can:

 Our hospital provides leading edge technologies to aid in diagnose and treatment, including: